 Equity release explained Equity release schemes

-If you're facing a pension shortfall, need to meet an unexpected expense or want to fund a retirement treat, equity release is undeniably attractive.
+If you're facing a pension shortfall or need to meet an unexpected expense, equity release can seem attractive.
 It allows you to tap into the wealth you've accumulated in your property without the hassle of having to move.
+But before you consider taking this option, there are key aspects of it that you need to know.

-Equity release doesn’t come cheap, however.
-A lifetime mortgage can cost almost four times what you borrow after 20 years, while some home reversion schemes demand more than 70% of your home’s value for just a 20% advance.
+Equity release doesn’t come cheap.
+A lifetime mortgage can cost more than three times what you borrow after 20 years, while some home reversion schemes demand more than 70% of your home’s value for just a 20% advance.

 Although the Bank of England base rate is at an all-time low and normal mortgages rates have tumbled, rates for lifetime mortgages (the most common form of equity release) remain high.
-Average rates have fallen, from 7.23% in 2007 to 6.64% at the end of 2012, but equity release is still very expensive compared with a conventional mortgage.
+Average rates have fallen in recent years, but equity release is still very expensive compared with a conventional mortgage.

 The Which?
 Money Helpline has a team of qualified experts that can help answer your questions on equity release.
-Sign up to Which? for just £1 and speak to one of our experts.
+Sign up to a trial with Which? and speak to one of our experts.

 Equity release: types of scheme